dtechspace/ics-asset-management/README.md

 python run.py import [-s or --source SOURCE] [-dl ?download]
 	-s SOURCE specifies the directory where the cpe zip file is located.
 If no source is supplied, it defaults to the data/ directory
 	-dl forces a download from the NVD web site.
-If starting without -dl and there is no file found in the source destination, the program will automatically pull the CPE data from the NVD web site.
+If starting without -dl and there is no file found in the source destination, the program will automatically pull the CPE data from the NVD web site, as well as save it locally in the default directory.
 ```

 2. Categorizing CPE entries